What is Character Animation? Types + Needed Software

 Animators craft these crucial poses to nail down the character’s overall stance, expression, and attitude at pivotal points in the animation.
 Once these storytelling snapshots are in place, keyframing takes the baton.

-Using sophisticated software, animators mark these key poses as keyframes and then fine-tune the nitty-gritty details.
+Using efficient software, animators mark these key poses as keyframes and then fine-tune the nitty-gritty details.
 They’ll tweak everything from the character’s position and rotation to more subtle attributes.

 The real magic happens when the software connects the dots, automatically calculating and generating smooth transitions between these keyframes.
 It’s like connecting the dots in a coloring book – the poses provide the outline, and keyframing fills in the details to create fluid, lifelike motion.